Ronaldmtt/Banco_Imagem_OAZ/replit.md

 ## Current State
 The project has been successfully configured to run in the Replit environment.
 The application is fully functional with:
 - User authentication system (login/register)
-- Image upload and cataloging
+- Image upload and cataloging with AI-powered analysis
-- AI-powered image analysis using OpenAI GPT-4o Vision
-- Collection management
+- Brand and Collection management
+- Workflow de status (Pendente → Aprovado/Rejeitado)
+- Image editing with metadata management
+- Reports with CSV export
 - Premium dark-mode UI with glassmorphism effects
 - SQLite database with pre-configured admin user